Chris Boswell

 Christopher Lynn Boswell (born March 16, 1991) is an American professional football placekicker for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football for the Rice Owls and was signed by the Houston Texans in 2014 as an undrafted free agent and has also spent time with the New York Giants.
-He is currently the most accurate field goal kicker in NFL history on field goal attempts of 50 yards or more.
+He played college football for the Rice Owls and was signed by the Houston Texans in 2014 as an undrafted free agent.
+After spending time with the New York Giants, he joined the Steelers in 2015 and has remained with the team ever since.

+Boswell is a two-time Pro Bowl selection, was a first-team All-Pro and the NFL scoring leader in 2024, and is currently the most accurate field goal kicker in NFL history on field goal attempts of 50 yards or more.
+He holds the NFL record for most field goals in a postseason game (6) and for most career games with six or more field goals made (3).

 Early life

 Boswell attended and played high school football at Fossil Ridge High School.
 He received numerous Power 5 offers before committing to play college football at Rice.
 His father had grown up in Brazil, playing street soccer.

 College career

 Boswell played college football at Rice.
 With 358 career points, he is second on the all-time Rice scoring list behind ex-NFL wide receiver Jarett Dillard.
-In the 2012 season, He led Conference USA in the field goals attempted and tied for first in field goals made.
+In the 2012 season, Boswell led Conference USA in the field goals attempted and tied for first in field goals made.